This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 The interaction helps me feel more connected since my job is done solo.

-Networking with other editorial professionals and participating in proofreading-related discussions on platforms like LinkedIn and Facebook is another way to soothe feelings of solitude.
+Networking with other editorial professionals and participating in proofreading-related discussions on platforms like LinkedIn and Facebook are other ways to soothe feelings of solitude.

 19) You need to charge low fees in the beginning.